Marcia Day Childress

 (434) 924.5974 • firstname.lastname@example.org

 Marcia Day Childress directs Programs in Humanities in the School of Medicine’s Center for Health Humanities and Ethics, including humanities and arts courses and co-curricular activities for medical students.
 Since 1996 she has directed and produced the Medical Center Hour, the School of Medicine’s weekly public forum on medicine and society, which marks its fiftieth year of continuous production in 2020-2021.
 She is also founding director of the center-based Hook Scholars Program, a four-year track for selected medical students who wish to make the humanities, bioethics, or arts part of their pathway into medicine.

 Professor Childress teaches medical school courses in Literature and Medicine and Images of Medicine, directs senior medical student research in humanities and the arts, and oversees numerous other humanities elective courses for medical students.
 She co-directs Clinician’s Eye, an art museum-based visual analysis workshop for medical students and other health professionals.
 Together with a law professor, she annually leads an Interprofessional Seminar in Ethical Values and Professional Life for medical and law students.
-In the College of Arts and Sciences, she teaches an upper-level undergraduate English course, Narratives of Illness and Doctoring.
+In the College of Arts and Sciences, she has taught an upper-level undergraduate English course, Narratives of Illness and Doctoring.
 She has developed and led numerous special programs, interprofessional conferences, and public events within and beyond the medical school, including three different programs in collaboration with Bryan Doerries’ New York-based Theater of War.

 She is faculty adviser to the medical students’ health humanities interest group; to Veritas, the medical students’ literary arts magazine; and to HeArt of Medicine, an educational initiative on end-of-life care led by an interprofessional coalition of medical and nursing students.
 She was a faculty adviser to the Gold Humanism Honor Society, UVA chapter, from 2003 to 2018.

 Professor Childress’s scholarly interests include literature and medicine, narrative medicine, the moral formation of the physician, and uses of the literary, visual, and dramatic arts in professional education.
 She writes on literature and the arts in medicine, medical education, and end-of-life care.
 Recent publications and presentations address Virginia Woolf’s illness experience and metaphoric language, Samuel Beckett’s short plays, reflective writing, and reflective education for practitioners.